Lucasfrota/MachineLearningElasticComponent/README.md

 comp.printBestType();
 ```

-This command will show that looks like this
+This command will show something like this

 ![img1](img/comparator_exemple.png)